By Frances Hayes

 They include The Health Foundation, Lowe's Charitable and Educational Foundation, The Cannon Foundation and the N.C.
 Community Foundation.

 Wilkes Community College (WCC) students provided extensive work on the center.
 They include building construction students under Dwight Hartzog who built the center; Michael Wingler, WCC associate vice president of information technology and students in that area who designed the video recording system; Erin Guffey, WCC student who created the Spot logo and Matthew Jordan, WCC graduate who assisted with the development of the building plans.

 In-kind donations were made by Key City Furniture, McLean Floor Coverings and Office Furniture Concepts.

 Dwaine Swink and Cubic Design Group designed the space and helped supervise construction.
 Lowe's Heroes Team, under Curtis Parker and Josh Brown who provided 60 volunteers working 500 hours.

-Recognition level donors are Julius C. Hubbard Jr., Mr. and Mrs. Tim Murphy, Judge and Mrs. Julius Rousseau Jr.
+Recognition level donors are Julius C. Hubbard Jr., Mr. & Mrs. James Cook, Mr. and Mrs. Tim Murphy and Judge and Mrs. Julius Rousseau Jr.

 “We appreciate all the caring folks from across the community who contributed to the center’s fundraising drive.
 You have all played an invaluable role in bringing a brighter day to abused children in Wilkes and we appreciate you all,” said Mrs. Bowlin.